 Rebecca Newnham works predominately as a sculptor and designer.
 Current work illustrates scientific ideas such as waves of energy and sound.
 Her materials lead approach is informed by an understanding of glass, bronze, concrete, fiberglass.
-She is a skilled maker and usually creates her own work with teams of assistants.
+She is a skilled maker and usually creates her own work, sometimes with assistants.
 The sculpture is iconic and can be static or kinetic: some float or suspend or rotate.

-Some of Rebecca’s sculptures have a glass skin.
+Rebecca’s sculptures often have a glass skin.
 Light reflecting from this faceted glass surface changes as the viewer moves through the space adding to the impact of the work.
 Handmade glass is cut, polished and applied to wrap seamlessly around the form.

 Early years saw an exploration of botanical form and a celebration of life cycles with sculptures that consider growth, propagation, seed distribution, pollen.
 This subject matter developed to celebrate flight, energy and transference of matter.

-Current projects include a commissioned floating sculptural installation for Easter 2018.
+Recent projects include a commissioned floating sculptural installed at Easter 2018.
 LilyPads are 5 floating forms each anchored and allowed to float within a circumference.
 Each Pad is a different colour representing a different flower found in the gardens.
 The Himalayan Gardens has sculpture as well as 3 lakes and a newly planted arboretum.
 It has extensive plant collections and this recent commission reflects the qualities of the waxy flowers of the magnolias, rhododendrons, camellias and azaleas associated with the ericaceous soil of the estate, which suits these plants of eastern origin so well.

 Rebecca Newnham first exhibited in Salisbury Cathedral in 2010 and co curated Reflection at Salisbury Cathedral in 2016.
 Nine artists who work with glass, including Rebecca, were invited respond to the context of the space.